recnepspencer/recnepspencer/README.md

 I’m applying Forge across CAD, math research, and domain-agnostic workflow infrastructure, with medical manufacturing as an early regulated use case.

-I build with AI-native delegation, but Forge itself does not depend on AI to work.
-Models accelerate implementation.
-The runtime stays deterministic, inspectable, replayable, and auditable.

 The future of software is not just faster code generation.

 It is infrastructure that lets generated software remain truthful.